Jump to main content

 Warnings and Precautions

-Acceleration of neoplastic growth
+Acceleration of Neoplastic growth

-Colorectal polyps were identified during clinical trials.
+Intestinal polyps were identified during clinical trials.
+Postmarketing cases of colorectal, gastric, and small intestinal (duodenum, ileum, and jejunum) polyps have been reported.
 There is a risk for acceleration of neoplastic growth.
-In adults, within 6 months prior to starting treatment with GATTEX, colonoscopy of the entire colon with removal of polyps should be performed and follow-up colonoscopy (or alternate imaging) is recommended at the end of 1 year of GATTEX.
-Subsequent colonoscopies should be performed every 5 years or more often as needed.
+In adults, within 6 months prior to starting treatment with GATTEX, perform colonoscopy and an upper gastrointestinal (GI) endoscopy with removal of polyps.
+A follow-up colonoscopy and upper GI endoscopy (or alternate imaging) is recommended at the end of 1 year of GATTEX.
+Subsequent colonoscopies and upper GI endoscopies (or alternate imaging) should be performed every 5 years or more often as needed.
+If a polyp is found, adherence to current polyp follow-up guidelines is recommended.

-In children and adolescents, perform fecal occult blood testing prior to initiating treatment with GATTEX.
-Colonoscopy/sigmoidoscopy is required if there is unexplained blood in the stool.
-Perform subsequent fecal occult blood testing annually in children and adolescents while they are receiving GATTEX.
-Colonoscopy/sigmoidoscopy is recommended for all children and adolescents after 1 year of treatment, every 5 years thereafter while on continuous treatment with GATTEX, and if they have new or unexplained gastrointestinal bleeding.
+In pediatric patients, perform fecal occult blood testing within 6 months prior to initiating treatment with GATTEX.
+If there is new or unexplained blood in the stool, perform colonoscopy/sigmoidoscopy and an upper GI endoscopy.
+Perform subsequent fecal occult blood testing annually in pediatric patients while they are receiving GATTEX, followed by colonoscopy/sigmoidoscopy and an upper GI endoscopy if there is new or unexplained blood in the stool.
+Colonoscopy/sigmoidoscopy is recommended for all pediatric patients after 1 year of treatment and at least every 5 years thereafter while on continuous treatment with GATTEX.
+Consider upper GI endoscopy (or alternate imaging) during treatment with GATTEX.

-In case of intestinal malignancy (GI tract, hepatobiliary, pancreatic), discontinue GATTEX.
+In adult and pediatric patients who develop active gastrointestinal malignancy (GI tract, hepatobiliary, pancreatic), discontinue GATTEX.
 The clinical decision to continue GATTEX in patients with non-gastrointestinal malignancy should be made based on benefit-risk considerations.

 Intestinal obstruction